hsherl/hsherl.github.io/content/supervisions/ethics.md

 Primary reading:

-- Parfit, 'Contractualism'
+- Parfit, 'Contractualism'.
-- Sen and Williams, 'Contractualism and Utilitarianism'
+- Sen and Williams, 'Contractualism and Utilitarianism'.
-- Scanlon, 'What We Owe to Each Other'
+- Scanlon, 'What We Owe to Each Other'.
-- Ashford, 'The Demandingness of Scanlon’s Contractualism'
+- Ashford, 'The Demandingness of Scanlon’s Contractualism'.

 Further reading:

-- Brand‐Ballard, 'Contractualism and Deontic Restrictions'
+- Brand‐Ballard, 'Contractualism and Deontic Restrictions'.
-- Darwall, 'The Second-person Standpoint: Morality, respect, and accountability'
+- Darwall, 'The Second-person Standpoint: Morality, respect, and accountability'.
-- Gauthier, 'Morals By Agreement'
+- Gauthier, 'Morals By Agreement'.
-- Hampton, 'Feminist Contractarianism'
+- Hampton, 'Feminist Contractarianism'.
-- Kumar, 'Defending the Moral Moderate: Contractualism and Common Sense'
+- Kumar, 'Defending the Moral Moderate: Contractualism and Common Sense'.
-- Wallace, 'Scanlon’s Contractualism'
+- Wallace, 'Scanlon’s Contractualism'.

 ## 5 Normative powers